rgbond/chasing-cats/README.md

 Jetson cat chasing: Turn on the lawn sprinkler when a neural net sees a cat.

 A collection of utilities useful for working with segmented images and the fcn variant of Caffe.
+See
+<a href="http://myplace.frontier.com/~r.bond/cats/cats.htm">my page</a>
+for a description of the system.

     photon:
     cat_sprinkler.cpp       Firmware for the photon